wattsUpJaz/100-days-of-code/log.md

 **Thoughts**: Creating game mechanics is hard, and I feel myself slowing down and getting stuck.
 Tomorrow I'll need to do some research on cool game mechanics, and then brainstorm a bunch and make a little list of ones to test out.

 Feeling a little discouraged about the task of figuring out a game mechanic that is solid.
 I'm worried I don't have it in my to figure out.

+### Day 8: Monday - September 19, 2022

+**Today's Progress**: Did a LOT of research into game mechanics and player stats and stuff.
+Hashed out some mechanics.

+**Thoughts**: It felt like a step back taking time to figure out mechanics, but it's important I think, and I think it's helping me move forward.